worthingtonse/WEST-Protocol/A. Introduction.md

 * It can be easily stored in a person’s mind where it is undetectable.
 * It can easily be integrated with existing ATM systems

+The WEST token has optional features including:
+* Easy to implement smart contracts system
+* Active Directory Administration
+* Loss Recovery of Coins

 In addition, in the future,  the WEST Protocol can be used to support:
 * quantum safe key exchange systems to replace the SSL/TLS Protocols that are not quantum safe.